WalterBarrett/vhelas/Readme.md

 ## Licenses

 This repository is under [the 3-Clause BSD License](License.md).
-We utilize libraries with [licenses](LibraryLicenses.md) under a mix of the MIT License (FastAPI, LlamaIndex) and the 3-Clause BSD License (Uvicorn, Zstandard).
+We utilize libraries with [licenses](LibraryLicenses.md) under a mix of the MIT License (FastAPI, LlamaIndex) and the 3-Clause BSD License (Uvicorn, Mistune, Zstandard).